Kramers' degeneracy for open systems in thermal equilibrium

-The splitting of spectral degeneracy can be experimentally detected using spin-resolved tunneling spectroscopy \cite{oka2014spin} (see Fig.~\ref{fig:bath}).
+The spectral degeneracy (or its splitting) can be experimentally detected using spin-resolved tunneling spectroscopy \cite{oka2014spin} (see Fig.~\ref{fig:bath}).
 For a zero-temperature probe, the current-voltage characteristic of the tunnel junction is $\partial I_\sigma/\partial \mu \propto A_{1,\sigma}(-\mu)$, where $A_{i,\sigma}(\omega) = -\text{Im}[G_{i, \sigma} ^R(\omega)]$ is the spectral function, $I_\sigma$ is spin-$\sigma$ current and $\mu$ is the chemical potential (see SM \cite{SM}).
 Fig.~\ref{fig:diii} plots the spin-up spectral function for the probe attached to the boundary, and the relative difference between the spin-up and spin-down spectral functions for the chain coupled to two baths.
-The zero-bias peak in the topological phase correspond to the boundary-localized Majoranas.
-The splitting that emerges between the spin up and down spectral functions is due to the non-equilibrium setup and is a direct evidence of breaking of Kramers' degeneracy.
+The zero-bias peak in the topological phase corresponds to the boundary-localized Majoranas.
+The splitting that emerges between the spin up and down spectral functions is due to the non-equilibrium setup.
 This splitting vanishes if the non-equilibrium bath is turned off and micoreversibility is restored (not shown).
-Therefore, breaking of Kramers' degeneracy without a TRS-breaking Hamiltonian is observable in the experiment.

-\textit{Conclusions and outlook.}---Our work provides direct evidence that microreversibility is the natural generalization of time-reversal symmetry to open systems: For open systems, Kramers' degeneracy relies on both (1) TRS of the system-bath Hamiltonian and (2) thermal equilibrium of the bath.
-Future work should explore how different effects protected by TRS in closed systems generalize to open systems.
-For example, can the steady state of an open system spontaneously break microreversibility?
-This would lead to an enlarged steady state manifold that could be useful to store quantum information \cite{lieu2020b}.
-Similarly, TRS plays an important role in symmetry-protected topological phases in closed systems \cite{pollmann2010}.
-Future studies should investigate whether microreversibility has any implications for the topological properties of the steady-state density matrix.
-Finally, we note that microreversibility may also have interesting implications for the random-matrix theory of open systems \cite{denisov2019, can2019, prosen2020, wang2020}.
+While isolating a Majorana chain from its larger environment is a difficult task, our result suggests that signatures of the TRS-protected Majorana modes should still be observable in experiment provided that the environment is \textit{thermal}.

+\textit{Conclusions and outlook.}---We have proved a generalization of Kramers' theorem for open quantum systems, and shown that it has implications for symmetry-protected topological phases.

+Future work should further investigate the role that detailed balance plays in protecting topological signatures and phases of open quantum systems.
+For example, it is known that non-Hermitian generalizations of time-reversal symmetry can prevent the non-Hermitian skin effect \cite{kawabata2019}, i.e.~extreme spectral sensitivity to boundary conditions \cite{yao2018, kunst2018}.
+Can microreversibility guarantee the absence of the skin effect in Lindbladians?

+Imposing TRS on a Hamiltonian allows us to identify topologically-distinct ground states which cannot smoothly evolve into one another without closing the energy gap \cite{pollmann2010}.
+It is currently unclear whether microreversibility has similar implications for the topological properties of the steady-state density matrix \cite{coser2019}.